t1amak/salvium-telegram-tipbot/README.md

 ## Installation
 1. Clone the repo
+2. Copy `config.sample.php` to `config.php` and fill in your credentials
-2. Update `config.php` with your RPC, DB, and Telegram Bot credentials
+3. Update `config.php` with your RPC, DB, and Telegram Bot credentials
-3. Run `salvium_tipbot.php` as a Telegram webhook listener
+4. Run `salvium_tipbot.php` as a Telegram webhook listener
-4. Schedule `salvium_tipbot_monitor.php` using `cron` for periodic checks
+5. Schedule `salvium_tipbot_monitor.php` using `cron` for periodic checks

 ## Requirements
 - PHP 8.1+